6th October, 2020

 Safety talks are an important part of delivering the information and instruction needed to stay safe at work.
 And, they don't have to be boring.
-Here are 9 ways to help make safety toolbox talks interesting.
+Here's how you can make sure your safety toolbox talks stay interesting.

 For larger teams, doing different tasks, you may need to segment the delivery into smaller teams to keep things relevant and interesting for everyone.